Welcome to OMERS!

 At a high level, here’s how it works:

-• Once you become an OMERS member, you can register for myOMERS, an online resource available 24/7 with various self-serve tools.
-Every year, a report is posted to your myOMERS account outlining how much you’ve contributed as part of your Annual Pension Statement.
+Once you become an OMERS member, you can register for myOMERS, an online resource available 24/7 with various self-serve tools.
+Every year, your Pension Statement is posted to your myOMERS account outlining how much you’ve contributed.

 What our members are saying